gioele/fixmetodonotes/README.md

 command.
 Notes can be declared as _margin_ or _inline_ notes.
 It is also possible to specify new ways to mark the text.

-To define a new kind of note marginal note `REMOVE` with crossed out text use
+To define a new kind of note called `REMOVE` that displays a margin note and crosses out the text, use

     \defnote{REMOVE}{margin}{\sout}